subuk/csrtool/README.md

 The web interface uses WebAssembly to generate CSRs entirely in your browser, ensuring that private keys never leave your device.

+You can also try the web interface at [https://subuk.github.io/csrtool/](https://subuk.github.io/csrtool/).

 ## Building from Source

 ### CLI Tool